Carex lessoniana

 Carex lessoniana, also commonly known as rautahi or cutty grass, is a tussock-forming species of perennial sedge in the family Cyperaceae.
 It is native to parts of New Zealand.

 Description

 The robust bright green to dark green sedge has a rhizome and typically grows to a height of 0.5 to 1.5 m.
-It hs culms with a triangular cross-section and a diameter to 1.5 to 5 mm with a rough texture on the edges.
+It has culms with a triangular cross-section and a diameter to 1.5 to 5 mm with a rough texture on the edges.
 The dull brown or red-brown basal sheaths have margins that deteriorate to fibres that are wrapped around the culm.
 It has many leaves, usually many more than the culms.
 The leaves are double folded and have a width of 3.5 to 8 mm and have a rough texture along the edges.
 It flowers between October and December and fruits between December and April.
 The brown coloured biconvex to obovoid shaped nut that it produces is about 1.5 mm in length and is found in the lower half of the utricle.